MedSegX/MedSegX-code/README.md

 ### 📊 Data

 We provide an [example dataset](playground/example_data.zip) to help users get started with MedSegX quickly.
 This example dataset has already been organized according to the complete MedSegDB structure.
-You only need to unzip it to the `./playground/MedSegDB-example` directory.
+You only need to unzip it to the `./playground` directory.
 Then, you can directly go to the [Quick Start](#-quick-start) section to perform a fast inference.

 Our MedSegDB are curated from open-source medical segmentation datasets, which can be accessed via the weblinks provided in [Supplementary Table 1](https://static-content.springer.com/esm/art%3A10.1038%2Fs41551-025-01497-3/MediaObjects/41551_2025_1497_MOESM1_ESM.pdf).
 Among them, the datasets that permit redistribution are available on [HuggingFace](https://huggingface.co/datasets/medicalai/MedSegDB), where the data is fully preprocessed and can be used out of the box without any further processing.

-The whole MedSegDB should also be placed in the `./playground` directory and organized in the following structure:
+The whole MedSegDB should be placed in the `./playground` directory and organized in the following structure:
 ```
 playground/
 └── MedSegDB/